-Recently, I was faced with a dilemma – finding an easy to prepare, paleo, dinner entree with a appealing presentation.
-I was also looking for something that could be prepared ahead of time, and would make great leftovers.
+Recently, I was faced with a dilemma – finding an easy to prepare, paleo, dinner entree with an appealing presentation.
+I was also looking for something that could be prepared ahead of time and would make great leftovers.
 There are plenty of choices, but I decided to go with a classic and make it paleo.
 This Easy Grain Free Chicken Piccata Recipe turned out even better than expected!
 The key is having a few tips in place.

 Tip #1 – For this recipe, I recommend having all your ingredients measured and ready to go.
 Once you get started, it’s Game Time, as they say with little to no time to stop.

 Tip #2 – For this recipe, I bought 1 1/3 pounds of boneless, which included two thick chicken breasts.
 Simply slice the breasts lengthwise to make four total breasts.
 They will cook faster and easier and provide more servings.

 Tip #3 – Make your own Chicken Broth/Bone Broth.
 What a great time saver to have a supply on hand!
 Try my recipe for homemade broth here!
 I love making a big batch and freezing some in silicon molds.
 An ice cube tray works well too.
 The Classic Back to Basics Chicken Soup and 3 Ingredient Butternut Squash Soup use chicken broth and are easy and delicious!
 If you make my Easy Baked Chicken Breast Recipe, save the bones and freeze until you make stock/bone broth.
 You can use any chicken bones, but I prefer to use organic and grass-fed if possible.

 The sauce is the star in this recipe!
 Just pour it over your cooked grain free chicken breasts and place lemon slices on top.
 I love this recipe with a fresh salad.